TheOnly1338/MineCraftTikTokLive/README.md

 ![alt text](https://i.imgur.com/IdsHL6u.png)

-#### Change "Mirror" to whatever gift you want to cause the action, change "TNTPrimed" area to whatever code you want to be executed when that gift is received.
-(You Can Give The Player Diamonds/Dirt/Whatever You Want To Do Here)
+#### Change "Mirror" to whatever gift you want to cause the action, and change the "TNTPrimed" area to whatever code you want to be executed when that gift is received.
+You can give the player diamonds, dirt, or whatever you want to do here.

-#### After you built the plugin you can put it in your server directory and start it and do /kit (Don't Ask Me Why I Set It To /kit), but we are not finished yet.
-The next step is to set up isaackogans TikTokLive Python Files:
+#### After you build the plugin, you can put it in your server directory, start it, and do /kit (don't ask me why I set it to /kit), but we are not finished yet.
+The following step is to install isaackogan's TikTokLive Python Files:

 ![alt text](https://i.imgur.com/csvGH14.png)